jeremyButtler/bioTools/README.md

     - nock of of Ivar and who knows what other programs
     - positions of low confidence are replaced with a 'N', (no other anoymous bases are used)
+    - works on linux, but errors out on plan9
   - k2TaxaId (just wanted it):
     - split up kraken reads by taxa id using the kraken report